-PMCS contracts and coordinates with the American Red Cross (ARC) on emergency response and sheltering services for displaced households.
+HPD contracts and coordinates with the American Red Cross (ARC) on emergency response and sheltering services for displaced households.
 ARC, as a first responder, assesses human service needs, including re-housing and sheltering needs.
-ARC provides initial shelter services through their contracted hotels for the first two to three days of displacement.
+ARC provides initial shelter services through commercial hotels for the first two to three days of displacement.
 During this time, ARC attempts to relocate households back to their units of origin or with friends and relatives.
-Households that are not relocated by ARC are referred to HPD or the Department of Homeless Services (DHS) as appropriate.
-ARC hotel costs for households who are eligible for HPD services are reimbursable through the HPD contract.
+Households that are not relocated by ARC and are eligible for EHS services are referred to HPD.
+ARC hotel costs for households who successfully register with EHS are reimbursable.